 Although it is commonly called TMJ, that term actually means Temporomandibular Joint – or your jaw joint.
-The more accurate term is TMD or Tempormandibular Disorder, and that refers to a broad array of symptoms that can arise from an issue in how the lower jaw functions and rests.
+The more accurate term is TMD (Tempormandibular Disorder) or more correctly CMD (Craniomandibular Disorder).
+It is a disease of Cranial Facial Anatomy and refers to a broad array of symptoms that can arise from an issue in how the lower jaw functions and rests.

 Some common symptoms include: